 After creating your monitor, use the monitor status page to view the status over time.

 The page sections are expanded by default.
-All sections (excpet the header) can be closed by using the toggle (∨) icon to the left of each section name.
+All sections (except the header) can be closed by using the toggle (∨) icon to the left of each section name.

 The header contains the monitor’s status, time of status, and monitor title.
 On the right are the Mute, Resolve, and settings cog buttons.